citizenwallet/pos/README.md

 # scanner

-A new Flutter project.
+Mobile app that serves as a Point of Sale application/Kiosk for our NFC wallets.
+The app provides "tap to pay" and "tap to top-up" functionality for our NFC wallets.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.

 A few resources to get you started if this is your first Flutter project: